 No kidding!
 (And you’ve obviously been spoiled, by beautiful, sunny San Diego.)

-Buying a home ISN’T a good deal in San Diego.
-RENTING a home in San Diego is a good deal!
+I’m saying, buying a home in San Diego ISN’T a good deal.
+Renting a home in San Diego is usually a better solution.

 Many homeowners make the mistake of seeing (and miscalculating) their home as an investment.

 To prove the point of how poor an investment in San Diego real estate is, let’s use my home as an example.

 I bought my home in February 2015, for $410,000.

 Right now, the value of the home (averaged between Redfin & Zillow) is $560,000.